 - Anyone who has had babesiosis, a rare and severe tick-borne disease, or the parasitic infection Chagas' disease

-You will also have a brief physical exam, which includes checking your blood pressure, pulse and temperature.
-A small sample of blood is taken from a finger prick and is used to check the oxygen-carrying component of your blood (hemoglobin level).
-If your hemoglobin concentration is normal and you've met all the other screening requirements, you can donate blood.
+You will also have a brief physical exam.
+The exam includes checking your blood pressure, pulse and temperature.
+A small sample of blood is taken from a finger prick and is used to check the oxygen-carrying part of your blood (hemoglobin level).
+If your hemoglobin concentration is within a healthy range, and you've met all the other screening requirements, you can donate blood.

 During the procedure

 You lie or sit in a reclining chair with your arm extended on an armrest.
+If you have a preference for which arm or vein is used, tell the person who is collecting your blood.
 A blood pressure cuff or tourniquet is placed around your upper arm to fill your veins with more blood.
-This makes the veins easier to see and easier to insert the needle into, and also helps fill the blood bag more quickly.
+This makes the veins easier to see and easier to insert the needle into.
+It also helps fill the blood bag more quickly.
 Then the skin on the inside of your elbow is cleaned.

 A new, sterile needle is inserted into a vein in your arm.
 This needle is attached to a thin, plastic tube and a blood bag.
 Once the needle is in place, you tighten your fist several times to help the blood flow from the vein.
-Blood initially is collected into tubes for testing.
-When these have been collected, blood is allowed to fill the bag, about a pint.
+First, blood is collected into tubes for testing.
+Then blood is allowed to fill the bag, about a pint (about half a liter).
 The needle is usually in place about 10 minutes.
-When complete, the needle is removed, a small bandage is placed on the needle site and a dressing is wrapped around your arm.
+When your donation is finished, the needle is removed, a small bandage is placed on the needle site and a dressing is wrapped around your arm.

 Another method of donating blood becoming increasingly common is apheresis.
-During apheresis, blood is drawn from one arm and pumped through a machine that separates out a specific component, such as platelets.
-The rest of the blood is then returned through a vein in your other arm.
+During apheresis, you are hooked up to a machine that can collect and separate different parts of your blood, such as red cells, plasma and platelets.
 This process allows more of a single component to be collected.
 It takes longer than standard blood donation — typically up to two hours.

 After the procedure

-- Avoid strenuous physical activity or heavy lifting for the next five hours.
+- Avoid strenuous physical activity or heavy lifting for about five hours.

 - If you feel lightheaded, lie down with your feet up until the feeling passes.

-- Keep the bandage on your arm and dry for five hours.
+- Keep your bandage on and dry for the next five hours.

 - If you have bleeding after removing the bandage, put pressure on the site and raise your arm until the bleeding stops.

-- If bleeding or bruising occurs under the skin, apply a cold pack to the area periodically during the first 24 hours.
+- If bruising occurs, apply a cold pack to the area periodically during the first 24 hours.

-Your blood will be tested to determine your blood type — classified as A, B, AB or O — and your Rh factor.
-The Rh factor refers to the presence or absence of a specific antigen — a substance capable of stimulating an immune response — in the blood.
+Your blood will be tested to determine your blood type and your Rh factor.
+Blood type is classified as A, B, AB or O. The Rh factor refers to the presence or absence of a specific antigen — a substance capable of stimulating an immune response — in the blood.
 You'll be classified as Rh positive or Rh negative, meaning you do or don't carry the antigen.
 This information is important because your blood type and Rh factor must be compatible with the blood type and Rh factor of the person receiving your blood.

-Your blood will also be tested for bloodborne diseases, such as hepatitis, HIV and syphilis.
+Your blood will also be tested for bloodborne diseases, such as hepatitis and HIV.
 If these tests are negative, the blood is distributed for use in hospitals and clinics.
 If any of these tests are positive, the donor center notifies you, and your blood is discarded.